Chadchan

 Chadchan is a taluq in the southern state of Karnataka, India.
-It is located in Vijayapura district in northern part of Karnataka.
+It is located in Bijapur district in northern part of Karnataka.

 Chadchan is a medium-sized town, mostly popular in northern Karnataka and southern Maharashtra for its wholesale clothing market.
 This town lies very close (just 15 km from the border) to the Karnataka – Maharashtra border and hence is easily accessible to people from both the states.

-From the connectivity point of view, this place lies at Vijayapura–Pandharpur route exactly at the center of both places, i.e., 65 km from Vijayapura and 65 km from Pandharpur.
-Also, its neighbouring village Zalaki possess good connectivity to both Solapur and Vijayapura because of the national highway.
+From the connectivity point of view, this place lies at Bijapur–Pandharpur route exactly at the center of both places, i.e., 65 km from Bijapur and 65 km from Pandharpur.
+Also, its neighbouring village Zalaki possess good connectivity to both Solapur and Bijapur because of the national highway.

 Demographics

 According to 2011 India census, Chadchan had a population of 15,542, with 7923 males and 7619 females.
 The total number of children in the age group 0-6 is 2179.